RogueSandy/Basic-JavaScript-Projects/README.md

 Anyways, I'm pretty good in JS now and heading towards BackEnd things.
 Wish me Luck.

-And dont tell me to share about how you liked my projects.
+And dont forget to tell me about how much you liked my projects.
 Also feel free to use my code for Your purpose.